ittner/ioreth/README.md

 # Supported bot commands

-- **NET plus message** - This adds the user to the day's log (refreshes every midnight at the machine's local time).
+- **NET (space) message** - This adds the user to the day's log (refreshes every midnight at the machine's local time).
 It also logs the timestamp, callsign, and message to a file that can be posted on the web.
 See http://aprs.dx1arm.net for example.
-- **CQ plus message** - This sends the message to all stations currently checked into the net.
+- **CQ (space) message** - This sends the message to all stations currently checked into the net.
 It also saves the timestamp, callsign, and message to a file that can be posted on the web.
 See http://cq.dx1arm.net for example.
 - **LIST** - returns a list of stations currently checked into the net.
 - **LOG** - Returns the last 3 net checkins and their messages.
 - **LAST** - Returns the last 3 CQ messages
-- **SMS XXXXXXXXXXX Message** - Sends a text message the the number XXXXXXXXXXX along with the message.
+- **SMS (space) XXXXXXXXXXX (space) Message** - Sends a text message the the number XXXXXXXXXXX along with the message.
 This supports replies or new messages from SMS users by sending @CALLSIGN-SSID to the gateway number.
-Currently, the script is for numbers in the Philippines, since that is where I operate.
+Currently, the script supports numbers in the Philippines, since that is where I operate.
 This requires gammu-smsd daemon.
 Some modems might have issue processing received messages, but I have found that setting AT+CNMI to 1,2,0,0 works.
-- **SMSALIAS XXXXXXXXXXX Message** - Sets an alias so that the SMS recipient/sender number will no longer appear in subsequent messages.
+- **SMSALIAS (space) XXXXXXXXXXX (space) Message** - Sets an alias so that the SMS recipient/sender number will no longer appear in subsequent messages.
 - **?APRST** or **?PING?** returns the path taken by the user's current ping message to the bot.
 - **TIME** returns the machine's current time.
 - **VERSION** returns the python version.